Petrarch: Youth and early career

 Petrarch spent his early childhood in the village of Incisa, near Florence.
 He spent much of his early life at Avignon and nearby Carpentras, where his family moved to follow Pope Clement V, who moved there in 1309 to begin the Avignon Papacy.
-Petrarch studied law at the University of Montpellier (1316–20) and Bologna (1320–23) with a lifelong friend and schoolmate, Guido Sette, future archbishop of Genoa.
+Petrarch studied law at the University of Montpellier (1316–1320) and Bologna (1320–1326) with a lifelong friend and schoolmate, Guido Sette, future archbishop of Genoa.
 Because his father was in the legal profession (a notary), he insisted that Petrarch and his brother also study law.
 Petrarch, however, was primarily interested in writing and studying Latin literature and considered these seven years wasted.
 Petrarch became so distracted by his non-legal interests that his father once threw his books into a fire, which he later lamented.
 Additionally, he proclaimed that through legal manipulation his guardians robbed him of his small property inheritance in Florence, which only reinforced his dislike for the legal system.
 He protested, "I couldn't face making a merchandise of my mind", since he viewed the legal system as the art of selling justice.

 Petrarch was a prolific letter writer and counted Boccaccio among the notable friends with whom he regularly corresponded.
 After the death of their parents, Petrarch and his brother Gherardo went back to Avignon in 1326, where he worked in numerous clerical offices.
 This work gave him much time to devote to his writing.
 With his first large-scale work, Africa, an epic poem in Latin about the great Roman general Scipio Africanus, Petrarch emerged as a European celebrity.
-On 8 April 1341, he became the second poet laureate since classical antiquity and was crowned by Roman Senatori Giordano Orsini and Orso dell'Anguillara on the holy grounds of Rome's Capitoline hill.
+On 8 April 1341, he became the second poet laureate since classical antiquity and was crowned by Roman Senatori Giordano Orsini and Orso dell'Anguillara on the sacred soil of Rome's Capitoline Hill.

 He traveled widely in Europe, served as an ambassador, and has been called "the first tourist" because he traveled for pleasure such as his ascent of Mont Ventoux.
 During his travels, he collected crumbling Latin manuscripts and was a prime mover in the recovery of knowledge from writers of Rome and Greece.
 He encouraged and advised Leontius Pilatus's translation of Homer from a manuscript purchased by Boccaccio, although he was severely critical of the result.
 Petrarch had acquired a copy, which he did not entrust to Leontius, but he knew no Greek; Petrarch said of himself, "Homer was dumb to him, while he was deaf to Homer".
 In 1345 he personally discovered a collection of Cicero's letters not previously known to have existed, the collection Epistulae ad Atticum, in the Chapter Library (Biblioteca Capitolare) of Verona Cathedral.

 Disdaining what he believed to be the ignorance of the era in which he lived, Petrarch is credited with creating the concept of a historical "Dark Ages", which most modern scholars now find inaccurate and misleading.